The absolute seawater entropy: Part I. Definition: Conclusion

-\citet{Feistel_2019} has recently decided to take the debate to the related subject of the physical meaning of the residual entropy of ice at $0$~K. This is a subject that is different from the translational, quantum degrees of freedom and the absolute (or not) status of entropy, and this subject of residual entropy only concerns a few species such as \ch{H2O}, \ch{N2O} and \ch{CO}, for which proton disorder still exist at $0$~K. In any case, it is clear that only by taking into account the residual entropy for \ch{H2O} computed by \cite{Pauling1935} and \cite{Nagle1966} can the calorimetric and quantum calculations of absolute entropy coincide, as shown in the Fig.~B1 of \citet{Marquet_Stevens_JAS22} and as taken into account in all thermodynamic Tables \citep[for instance in][]{Lewis_Randall_1961,Chase_1998, Atkins_Paula_2014,Schmidt_Thermodynamics_Engineers_Springer_2022, Atkins_Paula_Keeler_2023}.
+\citet{Feistel_2019} has recently decided to take the debate to the related subject of the physical meaning of the residual entropy of ice at $0$~K. This is a subject that is different from the translational, quantum degrees of freedom and the absolute (or not) status of entropy.
+This subject of residual entropy only concerns a few species such as \ch{H2O}, \ch{N2O}, and \ch{CO}, for which proton disorder still exists at $0$~K. In any case, it is clear that only by taking into account the residual entropy for \ch{H2O} computed by \citet{Pauling1935} and \citet{Nagle1966} can the calorimetric and quantum calculations of absolute entropy coincide, as shown in the Fig.~B1 of \citet{Marquet_Stevens_JAS22} and as taken into account in all thermodynamic tables \citep[for instance, in][]{Lewis_Randall_1961,Chase_1998, Atkins_Paula_2014,Schmidt_Thermodynamics_Engineers_Springer_2022, Atkins_Paula_Keeler_2023}.
+Moreover, in section~3.3 I provide evidence that this residual entropy impacts the relationships (\ref{Eq_H20_Ls_T0}) and (\ref{Eq_H20_Psat_T0}), with the values of latent heat and saturated pressure becoming unrealistic if this residual value is not taken into account.

-For my part, I have complete confidence in these thermodynamic tables, rather than continuing to apply the arbitrary recommendations expressed in 1956, which anyhow do not apply to calculations of the entropy variable itself, as clearly shown in this study.
-Moreover, the residual entropies are small quantities and should not overshadow the much more fundamental aspect of the absolute values of the entropies due to the impact of the translational degrees of freedom of atoms and molecules, as calculated by Sackur, Tetrode and Planck in the years 1911 to 1917.
-Indeed, if the residual entropy $189.13$~J~K${}^{-1}$~kg${}^{-1}$ was removed from $\eta_{w0}$ given by (\ref{eq_eta_w0_NEA_TDB_1992}), the result $3324.3$~J~K${}^{\,-1}$~kg${}^{\,-1}$ would be only $5.3$~\% smaller and the factor $1880$~J~K${}^{\,-1}$~kg${}^{\,-1}$ in $\Delta \eta_s$ given by (\ref{Eq_etas_minus_etaw_value}) would be $1691$~J~K${}^{\,-1}$~kg${}^{\,-1}$ and only $10$~\% smaller, and thus with a small impact.
+For my part, I have complete confidence in these third-law thermodynamic tables that provide the absolute entropies.
+For the more general case of a mixture of variable composition like seawater, and as shown in this study, there is no reason to continue to apply only the first pure liquid water arbitrary recommendations expressed (p.~3/34) at London during the \citet[][]{Proc_5th_International_Conf_Prop_Steam_1956}.
+It is needed to consider instead the next recommendation (p.~3/35-37), about the need to compute and study the absolute version of the entropy.
+Moreover, the residual entropies are small quantities and should not overshadow the much more fundamental aspect of the absolute values of the entropies due to the impact of the translational degrees of freedom of atoms and molecules, as calculated by Sackur, Tetrode, and Planck in the years 1911 to 1917.